Embassy 1 Theatre

 12 people favorited this theater

 The Embassy Theatre was opened by Loew’s Inc. on August 26, 1925 with Eric Von Stroheim’s “The Merry Widow”.
 Designed by famed theatre architect Thomas Lamb in a French Renaissance style, seating was provided for 556, all on a single floor.
 Decorative details were the work of the Rambusch Studio, and murals on the walls were by Arthur Crisp.
-The entrance on the east side of Broadway, Times Square, is a long narrow corridor, lined with polish wood panels.
+The entrance on the east side of Broadway, Times Square, is a long narrow corridor, lined with polished wood panels.
 The concept of the Embassy Theatre was to provide movie entertainment to a refined audience, and initially when first opened almost all the staff were female.
 The Embassy Theatre was equipped with a Moller 3 manual, 15 ranks theatre organ, which remained in the theatre until around 1927.